MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/deployment-architecture.md

 > [!IMPORTANT]
 > [Unpackaged app deployment](deploy-unpackaged-apps.md) is an experimental feature that is currently supported only in the [experimental release channel](experimental-channel.md).
 This feature is not supported for use by apps in production environments.

-Unpackaged apps must use the [dynamic dependencies API](https://github.com/microsoft/ProjectReunion/blob/main/specs/dynamicdependencies/DynamicDependencies.md) to use Windows App SDK features such as WinUI, App lifecycle, MRT Core, and DWriteCore.
-This feature enables unpackaged apps to dynamically take a dependency on the Windows App SDK framework package and any other MSIX framework packages.
-This allows unpackaged applications to keep their existing deployment mechanism, such as MSI or any installer, and be able to leverage the Windows App SDK or other frameworks in their application.
+Unpackaged apps use the *dynamic dependencies* support in the Windows App SDK to dynamically take a dependency on the Windows App SDK framework package and any other MSIX framework packages.
+Dynamic dependencies enables unpackaged applications to keep their existing deployment mechanism, such as MSI or any installer, and be able to leverage the Windows App SDK in their application.
 Dynamic dependencies can be used by both packaged applications and unpackaged apps, although it is primarily intended to be used by unpackaged apps.

-There are three components to dynamic dependencies: the bootstrapper, the Dynamic Dependency Lifetime Manager (DDLM), and the Main package.
+There are three components to dynamic dependencies support in the Windows App SDK: the bootstrapper, the Dynamic Dependency Lifetime Manager (DDLM), and the Main package.

 ### Bootstrapper

-The bootstrapper is a library that must be included with the main application.
-It provides the following behavior:
+The bootstrapper is a library that must be included with your unpackaged app.
+It provides the [bootstrapper API](reference-framework-package-run-time.md), which enables unpackaged apps to perform these important tasks:

-- Initializes the Dynamic Dependency Lifetime Manager (DDLM) for the Windows App SDK Framework package.
+- Initialize the Dynamic Dependency Lifetime Manager (DDLM) for the Windows App SDK Framework package.
-- Finds and loads the Windows App SDK framework package to the app's package graph.
+- Find and load the Windows App SDK framework package to the app's package graph.

-To accomplish these tasks, the bootstrapper must be one of the first calls in an unpackaged app's startup code so it can properly initialize the system for the unpackaged app.
+To accomplish these tasks, the bootstrapper must be called in your unpackaged app's startup code so it can properly initialize the system for the unpackaged app.
+Your unpackaged app must use the bootstrapper API before it can use Windows App SDK features such as WinUI, App lifecycle, MRT Core, and DWriteCore.

 ### Dynamic Dependency Lifetime Manager (DDLM)